Russian Prime Minister Mikhail Mishustin tells Putin he has coronavirus

 MOSCOW (Reuters) - Russian Prime Minister Mikhail Mishustin told President Vladimir Putin on Thursday that he had been diagnosed with the new coronavirus and was temporarily stepping down to recover.

 Mishustin, 54, suggested that First Deputy Prime Minister Andrei Belousov serve as acting prime minister in his absence.

-Putin, who appointed Mishustin in January, supported the proposal.
+Putin, who was listening on a televised video conference, sighed when he heard the news, wished Mishustin a speedy recovery and said he agreed with the proposed replacement.

 Mishustin, who has been one of the main coordinators of Russia’s response to the new coronavirus, is the first high-ranking Russian official to publicly say they have the virus.
 He broke the news hours after the number of confirmed cases of the virus in Russia surged past the 100,000 mark.

-“I have found out that the coronavirus tests I had done returned with a positive result,” Mishustin said.
+“I have found out that the coronavirus tests I had done returned with a positive result,” said Mishustin, who was appointed by Putin in January.
 “I need to self-isolate, and follow doctors’ instructions.
 This is necessary for the safety of my colleagues.”

 Mishustin said he would remain in contact with members of the government and Putin by phone and video conference despite his condition.